Saleh-mohaimeed/Crude_Oil_Production/README.md

 # Crude Oil Production Analysis Dashboard

-This project is a web application that analyzes and visualizes crude oil production data using Dash and Flask.
+This project is a web application that analyzes and visualizes crude oil production data using Dash and Plotly.
 It provides interactive charts and tables to explore the production data by country, year, and month.

 ## Requirements